1994 World Artistic Gymnastics Championships

 The 1994 World Artistic Gymnastics Championships were held in Brisbane, Australia, from 19–24 April 1994.

 Only the all-around and apparatus events were contested at this meet.
-A team World Championships meet was held in Dortmund, Germany, in November 1994.
-This was the only year in which the World Championships were split into two separate competitions in this fashion.
+A team World Championships meet was held in Dortmund, Germany, in November 1994.This was the only year in history that the gymnastics world championships were held in separate venues due to a test of a new competition format.